Faculty

 Research Interests

 - Dr. Bezanson has worked primarily with youth in educational settings and in residential treatment facilities.
 Her clinical practice has focused on youth who have been affected by complex trauma and children and youth with learning challenges.
 Dr. Bezanson’s extensive travel and time spent living in other countries cultivated a deep curiosity in the methods and practices of non-western healers.
 While at UBC she developed an interdisciplinary program of research to study the systems of healing ascribed to by traditional healers in the Açores, Portugal and the implications of these practices for this immigrant group in North America.
-In her research she sought to develop culturally responsive interventions.
-Her interests are now centered on utilizing mindfulness as a universal intervention for children and youth in academic settings and as a clinical training tool for preparing preservice counsellors for developing a nurturing a deep therapeutic alliance with clients.
+Her interests are in counsellor education and supervision.

 Publications